Biology for Kids: The Movement of Substances in and out of Cells

 The Fluid-Mosaic Model of the Cell Membrane

-There are two main methods by which organisms move materials around inside their bodies:
+Two main methods by which organisms move materials around inside their bodies are important for an understanding of cellular transport:

 - mass flow is the simple mechanism by which particles are physically carried along in the stream of a fluid, such as water, air or blood.
 It is a quick and efficient means of transporting substances over relatively long distances.